Topographic-Robot/Project-STAR-Documentation/docs/html/_sources/contributing/code_style/line_endings.rst

 Guidelines
 ----------

-- **Always use Unix-style (`LF`) endings**: Ensure that every file in the project, whether it’s source code, header files, scripts, or configuration files, uses Unix-style line endings.
+- **Always use Unix-style (`LF`) endings**: Ensure that every file in the project, whether it's source code, header files, scripts, or configuration files, uses Unix-style line endings.

 - **Avoid Windows-style (`CRLF`) endings**: Windows uses `CRLF` (``\r\n``) line endings, which should be avoided to prevent inconsistencies.
 Many version control systems and code editors can introduce unwanted `CRLF` line endings, so make sure to configure your tools appropriately.